 One important thing to note is that the injury you suffer is not the most important element of considering a claim.
 Instead, it is whether negligence was the cause of that injury.
 For example, if you failed to take heed of health and safety instructions, you might be at fault for breaking your leg while incorrectly using a trampoline.
 However, if you suffered a broken finger in a fall, and it turned out the operator of the trampoline was negligent, you could lodge a claim against the third party for your injury.
 Thus, getting advice about trampoline injury compensation is vital if you wish to know whether you could claim.

 Seek trampoline injury advice from our team now

 The next step to finding the advice you need is simply to give our team a ring.
 You have three years in which to lodge a claim if you have enough evidence to prove negligence.
 This means you have time to recover from your injuries if you do not wish to make a claim straight away.
 Obviously, getting treatment will be the priority, particularly if you are bleeding heavily from your injury, you suspect a broken bone or sprain, or have a more serious injury such as a head or back injury.

-Call Accident Advice Helpline on 0800 689 0500 when you do require no-obligation advice about claiming, or ring from your mobile on 0333 500 0993, and ask about trampoline injury compensation.
+Call Accident Advice Helpline on 0800 689 5659 when you do require no-obligation advice about claiming, and ask about trampoline injury compensation.
 Once we know what happened and how it happened, we can see whether one of our professional personal injury lawyers could help you move ahead with a compensation claim.
-If so, it will be on a no-win, no-fee* basis, so you are never put at any financial risk of losing out.
+If so, it will be on a no win no fee basis, so you are never put at any financial risk of losing out.
 Call now to find out how easy claiming could potentially be.